PhungDucKien/excelium/slate/source/includes/_web_api.md

 cellAddress | a cell address, e.g. "1.4"
 text | the value to match with the result

-## Wait For Table Contain
+## Wait For Table Match

-Waits for the text from a cell of a table contains the given value.
+Waits for the text from a cell of a table matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.
 The cellAddress syntax row.column, where row and column start at 0.

 ### Usage

 `
-waitForTableContain(locator, cellAddress, text)
+waitForTableMatch(locator, cellAddress, text)
 `

 ### Parameters